OVERTON BLACK ARROWS

 Rule 1: Get some advice from experienced archers, club coaches, or from a reputable shop.

-The internet can be useful for info, but you'll often find conflicting advice and remember, just because it's online doesn't make it true.
+The internet can be useful for info, but you'll often find conflicting advice.
 You will want to buy a bow that will last you for a few years, not a few months.

 Rule 3: Try before you buy.
 Compounds are generally fixed in draw weight and draw length, so don't usually offer quite the same levels of adjustment as a recurve.
 You may get 6-10lb adjustment in a more expensive compound bow and may be able to replace the limbs, but your first bow may have no adjustment.

-Longbows and flatbows are also fixed!
-It may be advisable to stick with a recurve until your draw length and technique has settled a bit.
+Longbows, Flatbows and Asiatic are also fixed!
+It may be advisable to stick with a barebow or recurve until your draw length and technique has settled a bit.

-Recurves are perhaps the easiest; buy a good riser and the limbs can be changed as required.
+Recurves are perhaps the easiest to shoot (they have sights) and upgrade; buy a good riser and the limbs can be changed as required.

 Ideally go to a reputable shop and listen to the advice and get the bow set up properly for you and shoot it.
-Make sure you are comfortable with it.
+Make sure you're comfortable with it.

 And if it's a 2nd hand bow, take someone who knows about them with you.